A Luxury Train Ride From the Rockies to the Red Rocks – My Detailed Canyon Spirit Review

 Open air vestibule on the Canyon Spirit

-The open air vestibule on The Canyon Spirit is great for photos
+The open air vestibule on the Canyon Spirit is great for photos

 There were also two lounge coaches available for those booked on the Premier package.
 The lounge cars offered additional options for comfortable seating while sipping bespoke cocktails or nibbling on gourmet snacks.